 One fun find was the US Botanic Garden!

 Across the Potomac River, sits Arlington National Cemetery.
 From one vantage point in the Cemetery, you can see across to the Lincoln and Washington Memorials.
 While there is a hop-on-hop-off type shuttle service available at the Cemetery for $12, you can also choose to walk the grounds on your own for free.
 In the top left, you can see the Space Shuttle Challenger and Space Shuttle Columbia Memorials.
-Below that is the Eternal Flame at President John F. Kennedy’s gravesite (and, beside his is the gravesite of his wife, Jacqueline Bouvier Kennedy Onassis).
+Below that is the Eternal Flame at President John F. Kennedy’s gravesite (and, next to his is the gravesite of his wife, Jacqueline Bouvier Kennedy Onassis).
 On the bottom right is the Korean War Contemplative Bench.

 Arlington Cemetery is probably most known for the Changing of the Guard Ceremony at the Tomb of the Unknown Soldier.
 The US 3rd Infantry Regiment guards the tomb 24 hours a day, 365 days a year.
 One thing I was especially struck by in the ceremony I attended, was the Veterans seated along the perimeter of the area, as you can see here, behind the Sentinel.
 Based on their age, I’m assuming they were all WWII Veterans.
 While the ceremony itself is an emotional experience, seeing these men there too made it even more so.
 (Although, I was also quite charmed at the number of them who were taking pictures with their smartphones!)